christophermagno/christophermagno/Projects/My Bookshelf/README.md

 ---

 ## 💼 Skills Demonstrated
-- Data ingestion and cleanup from third-party exports
+- Data extraction and cleanup from third-party exports
 - API-based data enrichment and relational modeling
 - Time-series and behavioral analysis
 - Feature engineering and data normalization